JHG777000/Vortex/README.md

 RKLib’s goal is to provide a framework for performance and cross-platform support.
 Yet, it already has some caveats here:

--Should be fine on *Nix systems, but no native support for non-*Nix systems, like Windows.
+-Should be fine on *Nix systems, but no native support for non-*Nix systems, like Windows(This applies mainly to RKTasks, as it depends on posix stuff like pthreads).

 -No extensive testing has taken place, so whether it makes code actually run faster or not or even perhaps slower at least compared to alternatives, is still open.